heatweb/heat-network/README.md

 All data requires describing:

-* A top level identifier for the system - a network id
+* A globally unique top level identifier for the system - a network id
 * Where (which controller or location) the data comes from - a node id
 * What device it refers to - a device id
 * The type of data